Paws for Heroes Mission

 What Does Paws for Heroes Do?

-When a military member applies to us for a dog, Paws for Heroes conducts several interviews with the military member.
-Later, Paws for Heroes visits the military member’s home to ensure the military member is ready to care for a dog and the environment is safe and suitable for a dog.
-Paws for Heroes searches shelters in search of an adult dog that is confident, friendly and owner-oriented.
+When a veteran applies to us for a dog, Paws for Heroes conducts several interviews with the veteran.
+Later, Paws for Heroes visits the veteran’s home to ensure the veteran is ready to care for a dog and the environment is safe and suitable for a dog.
+Paws for Heroes searches shelters for an adult dog that is confident, friendly and owner-oriented.
 Using service dog criteria and evaluation standards to evaluate the dog, when the right dog is found, Paws for Heroes places the dog in a foster home.
 After the candidate dog has been through the foster phase, the candidate dog receives training by a professional dog trainer at a board and train facility.
 The candidate dog is also provided up-to-date veterinary care and a microchip.
-When the dog is placed with the military member, the military member also receives dog equipment including a crate, bedding, bowls, leash, collar, bones and toys.
-While all of the staff who work to place dogs with military members are unpaid volunteers, the direct costs of adoption, training, providing veterinary care and equipping a dog for presentation to a military member averages $7,000-$8,000, with a majority of this cost being associated with the search and evaluation of the dog and the professional dog training.
-All services are provided at no cost to the military member.
+When the dog is placed with the veteran, the veteran also receives dog equipment including a crate, bedding, bowls, leash, collar, bones and toys.
+While all of the staff who work to place dogs with military members are unpaid volunteers, the direct costs of adoption, training, providing veterinary care and equipping a dog for presentation to a veteran averages $7,000-$8,000, with a majority of this cost being associated with the search and evaluation of the dog and the professional dog training.
+All services are provided at no cost to the veteran.

 What Does Paws for Heroes Do?